-This Statement of Additional Information ("SAI") describes the Strive Total Return Bond ETF and Strive Enhanced Income Short Maturity ETF (each, a "Fund"), each a series of the EA Series Trust, formerly known as the Alpha Architect ETF Trust (the "Trust").

-Shares of each Fund are listed and traded on the New York Stock Exchange.

-Empowered Funds, LLC, dba EA Advisers serves as the investment adviser to each Fund, Strive Asset Management, LLC serves as a sub-adviser to each Fund and Angel Oak Capital Advisors, LLC also serves as sub-adviser to each Fund.
-Quasar Distributors, LLC (the "Distributor") serves as the Distributor for each Fund.
+This Statement of Additional Information ("SAI") describes the Strive Total Return Bond ETF and Strive Enhanced Income Short Maturity ETF (each, a "Fund" and, collectively, the "Funds"), each of which is a series of the EA Series Trust (formerly known as Alpha Architect ETF Trust) (the "Trust").
+Shares of each Fund are listed and traded on the New York Stock Exchange (the "Exchange").
+Empowered Funds, LLC dba EA Advisers (the "Adviser") serves as the investment adviser to the Funds.
+Quasar Distributors, LLC (the "Distributor") serves as the Distributor for the Funds.